 Darkness Brings Light

-I was asked to write a blog on gratitude for the month of Thanksgiving.
-This is not it, but it was one of the most difficult devotions to write in this wilderness, desert place I’ve been traveling through.
+I was asked to write a blog on gratitude for the month of Thanksgiving 2016.
+This is not it, but it was one of the most challenging devotions to write in this wilderness, desert place I’ve been traveling through.
 Life happens.
 My father recently had a stroke.
-I am recovering from a major surgery.
+I am recovering from major surgery.
 My husband’s job fell through.
-My children have been battling difficult obstacles and the list continues.
-Often in life, we stay stuck in the past, frozen and unable to find gratitude on our journey or in the present.
-Why?
-Because it doesn’t look like we perceived it would.
+My children have been battling difficult obstacles, and the list continues.
+Often in life, we stay stuck in the past, frozen, and unable to find gratitude on our journey or in the present.
+Why, because it doesn’t look like we perceived it would.

 The Apostle Paul talks about us being a living sacrifice.
 Sacrifices don’t live but are tied to the altar and burned.
-When sheep were brought to the temple to be sacrificed and they had spots and blemishes, they could not be sacrificed.
-Those lambs were a representation of Jesus/Yeshua and nothing imperfect would do.
+When sheep were brought to the temple to be sacrificed and had spots and blemishes, they could not be sacrificed.
+Those lambs were a representation of Jesus/Yeshua, and nothing imperfect would do.
 So the sheep with blemishes were called “living sacrifices” and kept at the temple but not killed.
 Picking up a cross and carrying it is hard enough but getting on a cross and dying is much harder.
 How did Mary find gratitude when they were nailing her Son to a cross?
 Did she know the end of the matter?
 Jesus told those standing before him on crucifixion day these words.
-“But from now on THE SON OF MAN WILL BE SEATED AT THE RIGHT HAND of the power OF GOD.”
-Luke 22:69.
+“But from now on The Son of man will be seated at the Right Hand of the power of God” (Luke 22:69).

-He was going to go through a dark night of the soul, but soon he would be in glory and seated at the right hand of His Father.
 The end of the matter is all that matters.
 After several weeks, my dad is home and doing well.
 I am stronger after this surgery than I was before.
-My husband has some new developments for business, and my children are making great strides and working through some difficulties.
-The end of the matter. . .
+My husband has some new business developments, and my children are making great strides and working through some difficulties—the end of the matter.

-Joseph was sold into slavery.
-Betrayed by those he loved.
-Thrown in a pit by his own brothers who would one day bow before him as he would be 2nd in command of all Egypt.
-But right now he is just their brother—the brother they hate and are jealous of.
-Rejection of family is the worst feeling and rejection can hurt even more so by a spouse, or boyfriend.
+Joseph was sold into slavery and betrayed by those he loved.
+Thrown in a pit by his brothers, who would one day bow before him as he would be 2nd in command of all Egypt.
+But right now, he is just their arrogant brother—the brother they hate and are jealous of.
+Rejection of family is the worst feeling, and rejection can hurt even more so by a spouse.
 If you want to hurt someone you love, reject their choice in a mate.
 Reject their gifts.
 Reject their children.
-Jesus was coming to die for His bride, not reject her, yet, he was rejected by the very ones He would die for.
+Jesus/ Yeshua was coming to die for His Bride, not reject her, yet, he was rejected by the very ones He would die for.

 Such darkness brought such LIGHT.

-How do you find things to be thankful for in the midst of obscurity, death, addiction, chronic illness, rejection, joblessness, and pain?
-You feel lifeless like a walking corpse, but then you turn on the news to see refugees battered, scared, many have been raped, sodomized and traumatized.
-You see them living in tents, sleeping on mats and hoping a food supply arrives as ISIS draws closer.
+How do we find things to be thankful for amid obscurity, death, addiction, chronic illness, rejection, joblessness, and pain?
+We feel lifeless like a walking corpse, but then we turn on the news to see refugees battered and scared.
+Many have been raped, sodomized, and traumatized.
+We see them living in tents, sleeping on mats, and hoping a food supply arrives as enemies draw closer.

-You watch in horror as story after story unfolds–fires, floods, hurricanes, earthquakes, wars, murders, and riots.
-All the nasty dross is heated and overflowing from the vat, and you wonder what the future holds as the earth cries out.
+We watch in horror as story after story unfolds–fires, floods, hurricanes, earthquakes, wars, murders, and riots.
+All the nasty dross is heated and overflowing from the vat, and we wonder what the future holds as the earth cries out.
 Abel’s blood had a voice.
 Sin speaks.
-It roars, but gratitude and thankfulness often whispers, goes unnoticed and isn’t spoken enough.
+Yes, it roars, but gratitude and thankfulness often is but a whisper or goes unnoticed and isn’t voiced enough.

-Homelessness is something I have experienced and I can tell you it changed my whole attitude for simple things.
+I have experienced homelessness, and I can tell you it changed my whole attitude toward simple things.
 I became sick with a chronic illness and lost my home and everything I owned.
 Sometimes I would go to a bookstore or a coffee shop and sit for hours.
-I would think “I just want to go home.
+I would think, “I just want to go home.
 I am so exhausted and sick.”
 But I had no home to go to.
-I’d wake up early in a strange place wanting coffee, a shower, a turn of the thermostat to warm me, but sadly I’d realize none of it belonged to me.
+I’d wake up early in a strange place wanting coffee, a shower, a turn of the thermostat to warm me, but sadly I realized none of it belonged to me.
 I didn’t want to disturb the people who were kind enough to give me their couch, bed, or air mattress.
-I was living out of bags in the back of my van and clean pajamas sounded amazing.
-Gratitude.
+I was living out of bags in the back of my van, and clean pajamas sounded terrific.

-Many times I would train my brain on awaking and say thank you Abba Father that I slept and had shelter and that you are taking care of me.
-In the midst of my tears and fears, I would ponder Philippians 4:8.
-I would speak to myself, “Tekoa think of something right now that is true, honest, just, pure, lovely, and are of a good report; if there be any virtue, and if there be any praise, think on these things.”
+I would often train my brain on awaking and say thank you, Abba Father, that I slept and had shelter and You took care of me.
+Amid my tears and fears, I would ponder Philippians 4:8.
+I would speak to myself, “Tekoa think of something right now that is true, honest, just, pure, lovely, and of a good report.
+Think about these things!

-If you’re reading this you have eyes that work, but over 39 million people are blind.
+If you’re reading this, you have eyes that work, but over 39 million people are blind.
 They will never see the beautiful fall colors adorning the hills.
-If you are reading this most likely you have internet access.
+If you are reading this, most likely, you have internet access.
 Did you know that sixty percent of the world doesn’t have internet access?
 Let’s discuss electricity.
 One statistic shows 1.3 Billion People are living in the dark tonight.
 More statistics that caused me to scratch my head involve a simple glass of water.
 We have bottled water here in America.
 You can get water from Fuji or buy purifiers with filters to cleanse it of more waste.
-But 783 million people do not have access to clean water and almost 2.5 billion do not have access to adequate sanitation.
+But 783 million people do not have access to clean water, and almost 2.5 billion do not have adequate sanitation access.
 Disease.
-How many pair of shoes do we own?
+How many pairs of shoes do we own?
 Coats?
 So many small things go unnoticed.

-Yes, we were given life, but one day our eyes will close and our hands will fold.
-In the meantime, let’s all be thankful for the simple things and yes the huge things we take for granted like a simple cup of water.
+Yes, we were given life, but our eyes will close one day, and our hands will fold until the shofar sounds, and these bodies become amazingly new.
+In the meantime, let’s all be thankful for the simple things and, yes, the many things we take for granted, like a simple cup of water.